grazaerd/D-fix/README.md

 * Added Simplified Volume Tex with little differences on color (ex.
 ML tornado)

 ## Note
-Simplified in this context is less instruction count and hopefully less GPU usage.
+Simplified in this context is hopefully less instruction count/ISA and GPU usage.